 FreedConn Bluetooth motorcycle helmet encompasses one of the best Bluetooth technologies in the motorbike industry.
 It makes communication with two more riders a cinch where you can update each other about directions or sudden plan changes.
 The voice quality it produces is crystal clear as long the other riders are within the maximum range.

-The 500m range is an adequate line of sight for a small group of riders to have an efficient communication with minimal interference such as winds.
+The 500m range is an adequate line of sight for a small group of riders to have efficient communication with minimal interference such as winds.
 What’s interesting with this helmet is that it features noise suppression and echo cancellation.
-However, at high speeds over 70mph the audio quality can be affected.
+However, at high speeds over 70mph, the audio quality can be affected.

 The helmet’s Bluetooth headsets come pre-installed, and so users should not worry about installations.
-It features the Bluetooth 3.0 that can make connectivity an absolute breeze.
+It features Bluetooth 3.0 that can make connectivity an absolute breeze.

-Not only will you be able to communicate with fellow riders, but also use the helmet as the multimedia device to enjoy music.
+Not only will you be able to communicate with fellow riders, but also use the helmet as a multimedia device to enjoy music.
 Isn’t that great?
 Well, considering how boring it can get to ride for many hours with only highway noise irritating your ears, I consider that a great feature.

 The maximum talk time is 12 hours with the phone and 9 hours with the intercom.
 And when standby, it can last up to 120 hours.
-The technology is powered by the powerful polymer rechargeable 600mAh battery.
+The technology is powered by a powerful polymer rechargeable 600mAh battery.

 Moreover, you can enjoy GPS transmissions via your helmet with the Bluetooth capability.
-If your GPS system is compatible with Bluetooth, which I think is, you can sync with the helmet to get a live transmission, even the voice prompts for a total hands-free operation.
+If your GPS system is compatible with Bluetooth, which I think is, you can sync with the helmet to get a live transmission, even the voice prompts for total hands-free operation.
 Again, you can enjoy a hands-free selection of songs while also increasing the volumes with ease.

-That’s not all: the helmet can also make it easy to answer, redial or reject calls.
+That’s not all: the helmet can also make it easy to answer, redial, or reject calls.
 With a simple button control, all these are achievable.
-It also features the blue LED.
+It also features a blue LED.
 One can also enjoy favorite radio stations with the built-in FM tuner to listen to the news or get traffic updates live.
 There’s actually more to this helmet.
 For safety reasons, it has DOT and ECE certifications.

 More on the design, it is sunproof and waterproof.
-That said, riding in the sun or amid heavy downpours will not be a problem to you.
+That said, riding in the sun or amid heavy downpours will not be a problem for you.
 Bluetooth handsets are water-sensitive, so choosing a waterproof helmet should be a priority.
 Thanks to this durable plastic injection molding technology for the waterproof features.
 The built goggles will play a significant part in providing a 95% protection against sun rays.

 Other worth considering features include the frequency of 2.4Ghz and the total weight of 4.05 pounds.
 Again, the helmet is available in a variety of colors.

-In your package, you will get the helmet bag, microphone & speaker, USB cable, Bluetooth helmet and user manual.
+In your package, you will get the helmet bag, microphone & speaker, USB cable, Bluetooth helmet, and user manual.
 However, the adapter has not been included, but any phone’s adapter can be used.

 This Bluetooth motorcycle helmet has what it takes to make one’s riding a pleasurable moment.
 From the latest Bluetooth version to the unique engineering design with waterproof and sun-proof, it combines a whole host of great features which I would recommend to every enthusiast out there.
 However, its 500m range is more suited for a small group of 3 riders.

-Its capabilities of synchronizing with the GPS system for a live transmission of navigations made it worth an investment.
+Its capabilities of synchronizing with the GPS system for live transmission of navigations made it worth an investment.
 There will no longer be road accidents caused by distractions.
 You can also talk via phone or intercom.
-And again, it has a durable polymer battery of 600mAh that can last for 12 hours talk time over the phone and 9 hours over intercom.
+And again, it has a durable polymer battery of 600mAh that can last for 12 hours talk time over the phone and 9 hours over the intercom.
 I think that’s a plus advantage.

-HJC CL-MAXBT II – Best Modular Bluetooth Motorcycle Helmet
+4. HJC CL-MAXBT II – Best Modular Bluetooth Motorcycle Helmet

 HJC motorcycle helmet is a Bluetooth-capable motorcycle helmet that is best suited for tech-savvy riders.
-Available in matte black and medium size, it’s an aesthetically appealing helmet with a durable injection molded polycarbonate shell.
+Available in matte black and medium size, it’s an aesthetically appealing helmet with a durable injection-molded polycarbonate shell.
 With the use of CAD technology, it fits snugly and comfortably to make your ride enjoyable.

 With just a single button you can control the face shield and get protected from 95% of UV rays.
 This makes it a cinch to ride in the sun.
 Again, it gets hot when riding in the sun and so sweating becomes a daily order.
 That could be bad for your installed Bluetooth.
-Nonetheless, the helmet features the advanced channeling ventilation system to get rid of moisture and minimize heat.
+Nonetheless, the helmet features an advanced channeling ventilation system to get rid of moisture and minimize heat.

+Don’t forget that this is a Bluetooth-compatible motorbike helmet, meaning it does not come with Bluetooth headsets but has to be purchased separately.
 The best compatible model is the ChatterBox XBI2-H, which comes with a broad range of Bluetooth technology features you would find in high-end helmets.

-This recommended Bluetooth headset comes with the wireless intercom for an efficient communication with up to 16 riders.
-It’s rare to find such capability.
+This recommended Bluetooth headset comes with the wireless intercom for efficient communication with up to 16 riders.
+It’s rare to find such a capability.
 In addition to this model, the headset is also compatible with SY-max3 and CL-Max II helmets, in case you existing ones.
-The Bluetooth is the version 2.0 which comes with A2DP and AVRCP profiles.
+The Bluetooth is version 2.0 which comes with A2DP and AVRCP profiles.

 Aside from communicating with other riders, you can also sync your MP3 players or smartphones to play music via this Bluetooth technology.
-While it can get relatively harder to listen to music on a highway, this helmet comes equipped with noise suppression feature to minimize that.
+While it can get relatively harder to listen to music on a highway, this helmet comes equipped with a noise suppression feature to minimize that.
 Even the intercom comes with the Advanced Audio Distribution Channel to continue getting a clear sound.
-The headsets come with the rechargeable lithium-polymer battery which you can also replace if it gets damaged.
+The headsets come with a rechargeable lithium-polymer battery which you can also replace if it gets damaged.

 Installing this Bluetooth shouldn’t be difficult at all with the user manual provided.
 If you’re still struggling I suggest you get a professional to help you out.
 Any improper installation can make the helmet look unattractive with components awfully placed outside thus exposed to raindrops.

 This is a good choice for those who like customizing their helmets.
 You have to purchase the Bluetooth headsets separately and install them.
-My recommended Bluetooth has great features with an intercom communication to connect up to 16 riders.
-You can answer calls, navigate hands-free or even sync it with your iPhone devices to stream music.
+My recommended Bluetooth has great features with intercom communication to connect up to 16 riders.
+You can answer calls, navigate hands-free, or even sync it with your iPhone devices to stream music.